tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 ### Conclusion

-We have briefly explored the nitrogen cycle, its phases, the benefecial bacteria at the heart of this process and a quick response guide in case somethig goes wrong.
+We have briefly explored the nitrogen cycle, its phases, the beneficial bacteria at its heart and a quick response guide in case somethig goes wrong.
 With the information provided here you can be confident in setting up a healthy and stable environement for your fish and aquatic life and in navigating further resources.

 ### References